 CDC recommends twice-daily monitoring for the presence of fever or respiratory symptoms for 14 days from the last exposure.
 It is worth noting that low-risk exposure includes prolonged close contact, even if you are wearing full personal protective equipment (PPE).
-Therefore, ALL UCLA personnel who work closely with or have come in contact with COVID-19 patients will be enrolled in monitoring, even if wearing all recommended PPE.

 Monitoring will be triggered by exposure to or close contact with a confirmed diagnosis of COVID-19 patient.
 Individuals considered close contacts with a positive CovidCOVID-19 individual may be placed in self-quarantine and asked to monitor for fever or respiratory symptoms.
 In cases where source patient results will be delayed, monitoring might be initiated while the source patient remains “under investigation.”
 Visit CDC Watch for Symptoms COVID-19 webpage for details.

 Additionally, all academic, staff, and student employees performing essential duties on a UCLA owned or leased property on a regular basis(whether daily or one or more days per week) including School of Medicine and UCLA Health personnel who are not working in healthcare locations are required to self-monitor for COVID-19.
 Please consult the UCLA Requirements for COVID-19 Symptom Monitoring for more information.

 Counselors at the Staff & Faculty Counseling Center (SFCC) are available by phone to provide confidential counseling, assessment, and referral services to faculty and staff and their immediate family members.
 Contact SFCC at (310) 794-0245.

 Most employees are currently working remotely; only essential personnel are permitted to report to campus.